rjurney/deep_products/book/README.md

 	4. Deploying a Model

 # Introduction
 Welcome to *Weakly Supervised Learning*.
-This is a free and open source book about building artificially intelligent products using a part of the field of machine learning (ML) called natural language processing (NLP), deep learning (DL) and weakly supervised learning (WSL).
-WSL enables machines to learn without collecting and labeling millions of training records by hand.
-This book aims to provide a how to guide for shipping deep learning models using WSL.
+This is a free and open source book about building artificially intelligent products using a part of the field of *machine learning* (ML) called *natural language processing* (NLP), *deep learning* (DL) and *weakly supervised learning* (WSL).
+WSL enables machines to learn without labeling millions of training records by hand.
+This book provides a how to guide for shipping deep learning models using WSL.

+Specifically, the book will explore practical applications of several methods of *weakly supervised learning* that have emerged in response to these developments.
+In *semi-supervised learning* an initial model trained on limited labeled data is used to label additional data, which then trains an improved final model.
+In *transfer learning* an existing model from a related domain is re-trained on or applied to training data from the problem domain.
+In *distant supervision* existing knowledge from databases and other sources is used to programmatically create low quality labels, which are combined via *weak supervision* in the form of a generative model into high quality labels for the entire dataset.
+I will demonstrate each strategy in the context of a deployable model.
+Then in the final chapter, we will deploy these models using [Kubeflow](https://www.kubeflow.org/docs/about/kubeflow/).

 # Chapter 1: Weakly Supervised Learning
 Welcome to the chapter length introduction to weakly supervised learning!
 This is the section where I give you the context that will inspire and motivate you to read the rest of this book: the overview.
 Right?
 This is a strange exercise for me, because it involves citing a great number of academic books and papers, something I’ve never done before.
 I have tried to keep things simple enough that a business audience might get value while still covering the material in sufficient depth.
 I hope this high level explanation of how we (and I mean we as in I follow along while researchers invent) got to where we are in deep learning and natural language processing serves as an introduction for some and as a worthwhile review for others.
 I’m a history nerd, so let’s start with some recent history.